arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.d01.md

 - 16
 -  2

+My life this day is a lesson in the mysteries of the higher law.
+I face my problems gladly, for they are my opportunities to demonstrate power.
+This recollection enables me to destroy erroneous mental constructions.
+I REMEMBER TODAY WHAT I REALLY AM.

 ---

 When, in addition to the practice of recollection, he adds the practice of listening to the Inner Voice, he soon begins to understand how true it is that he has been under guidance, even in those periods of his life when he seemed to be walking in utter darkness (Key 5).